FuelLabs/fuels-ts/apps/docs/src/guide/wallets/locking-and-unlocking.md

 their usage of [`WalletUnlocked`](../../api/Account/WalletUnlocked.md) in order to ensure private keys are stored in memory no longer than necessary to reduce the surface area for attacks and vulnerabilities in downstream libraries and applications.

+## Full Example

+For a full example of how to lock and unlock a wallet, see the snippet below:

+<<< @/../../docs-snippets2/src/wallets/access.ts#full{ts:line-numbers}